StackMCP

 Ecommerce Store

-Build with MCP: You set up Supabase MCP to manage your product database and Stripe MCP to handle payment integration.
-Your AI assistant creates tables, writes queries, sets up webhook handlers, and configures checkout flows -- all from within your editor.
+Build with MCP: Set up Supabase MCP to manage your product database and Stripe MCP to handle payment integration.
+Your AI assistant creates tables, writes queries, and configures checkout flows from your editor.

-Deploy with WebMCP: Your live storefront exposes tools for product search, add-to-cart, and checkout initiation.
-An AI shopping agent visiting your site can query your catalog with filters, add items to a cart, and start checkout -- all through typed function calls instead of scraping product cards and clicking buttons.
+Deploy with WebMCP: Your live storefront exposes tools for product search, add-to-cart, and checkout.
+An AI shopping agent calls your catalog with filters and starts checkout through typed function calls -- no scraping.
+For implementation details, see WebMCP for ecommerce.

 Documentation Site

-Build with MCP: You use Context7 MCP to pull in reference docs for your framework and Filesystem MCP to manage your content files.
-The AI helps you write, organize, and cross-reference your documentation without leaving the editor.
+Build with MCP: Use Context7 to pull in reference docs and Filesystem MCP to manage content files.
+The AI helps you write and cross-reference documentation.

-Deploy with WebMCP: Your published docs site exposes a search tool via WebMCP.
-When an AI coding assistant needs to look something up in your docs, it calls your search tool directly and gets structured results -- titles, URLs, relevant snippets -- instead of scraping your search results page.
+Deploy with WebMCP: Your published docs expose a search tool via WebMCP.
+AI coding assistants call your search directly and get structured results -- titles, URLs, relevant snippets.

 SaaS Dashboard

-Build with MCP: You use Postgres MCP to manage your database schema and Sentry MCP to monitor errors during development.
-The AI helps you write migrations, optimize queries, and triage bugs from your editor.
+Build with MCP: Use Postgres MCP to manage your database schema and Sentry MCP to monitor errors during development.

 Deploy with WebMCP: Your dashboard exposes tools for data export and report generation.
-A user's AI assistant can visit the dashboard, call exportMetrics with a date range and format, and receive a clean CSV -- no browser automation, no screenshot parsing, no guesswork.
+A user's AI assistant calls exportMetrics with a date range and receives clean CSV.
+For React/Next.js implementation patterns, see our WebMCP implementation guide.

-In each case, MCP accelerates the building.
+In each case, MCP accelerates building.
 WebMCP makes the result accessible to AI agents.
-The two protocols bookend the development lifecycle.

 Timeline and Strategy